-Figure C-2-2 - Authentication of Exchange Set dataset components
+Figure 8 - Authentication of Exchange Set dataset components

 Under S-100 Part 15 datasets and other Exchange Set components may have multiple digital signatures, with each signature referenced to a signed public key certificate.
 Each Exchange Set contains all relevant certificates with the exception of the SA digital certificate which is installed separately by the end user.

-Using the flow shown in Figure C-2-2 the chain of certificates for dataset components, permits and the CATALOG.XML itself can be authenticated.
+Using the flow shown in Figure 8 the chain of certificates for dataset components, permits and the CATALOG.XML itself can be authenticated.

 If more than one signature exists for a dataset or dataset support file then all signatures must be verified before successful import.